wizo06/japanese/docs/Fundamentals/a-and-b.md

 #### How native speakers actually use だ-engine

-Colloquially, you will most likely hear native speakers talk **without ending their sentences with 「だ」**.
-For example, a dialogue between two friends can look like:
+Colloquially, you will most likely hear native speakers have a **dialogue/conversation** without ending their sentences with 「だ」.
+For example, a dialogue between two close friends can look like:

 Note: 「元気」 means "in good health"